 In some recipes, nopalitos (or cactus leaves) are cooked together with pork for a delicious version.
-Some other recipes add potatoes.
+Some other recipes also add potatoes.

-However, when the lack of time requires a shortcut, I always have some bottles of Mexican salsa in the house.
+However, when the lack of time requires a shortcut, I always have some bottles of Mexican green salsa in the house.
 We love that stuff.

 Sometimes I take a trip to the Mexican store and get fresh ingredients for this recipe, but sometimes I just whip this recipe fast by using a great jar of salsa verde from the pantry.

 I was thinking of apologizing for not making this dish from scratch, but I don't have to.